How To Pay Yourself as a Sole Trader

-As a sole trader, you work for yourself and own every penny you make.
-In the eyes of the law, you and your business are one and the same.
+As a sole trader, you work for yourself and keep everything your business earns.
+Legally speaking, you and your business are one and the same - there’s no separation between the two.

 How Do I Pay Myself From My Business?